How to SalesForce

 Quality of Data

-Ensuring data quality is crucial for precise reporting and making informed decisions.
-Salesforce developers employ tactics to guarantee the precision and coherence of data.
+Ensuring the data’s quality is crucial for precise reporting and making informed decisions.
+Salesforce developers use techniques to make sure that data is correct and makes sense.

 • Validation Rules: Creating guidelines to guarantee data accuracy.